 Search with Spotlight on Mac

-Spotlight can find items on your Mac, show all kinds of information—from sources like the web, Maps, and iTunes—and even get conversions, calculations, and definitions for you.
+Spotlight can find items on your Mac, show all kinds of information—from sources like the web, Maps, and Music—and even get conversions, calculations, and definitions for you.

 Tip: You can drag the Spotlight window anywhere on the desktop and make it bigger.